RPiOVN/p2pvps-server/specifications/marketplace-specification.md

 A mockup of the Marketplace view is displayed above.

-## Payment
-The payment user interface will work in conjunction with the cryptocurrency specifications captured in the [Server specifications](server-specification.md).
-Once more progress has been made on that specification, then a user interface mock up can be created.

 ## Testing
 Testing of server code will use the same test-suite provided by the